96boards/website/src/content/projects/bnn-using-pynq/bnn-using-pynq.md

 description: Using Pynq, we can implement an accelerated AI/ML on an FPGA without writing a line of HDL!
 Let's take a look at how we can this...
 images:
-  - bnn-using-pynq.png
+  - ./_images/bnn-using-pynq.png
 categories:
   - Ultra96
-slug: projects/bnn-using-pynq/
+slug: bnn-using-pynq/
-layout: ../../layouts/Project.astro
 ---

 # Training and Implementing a BNN Using Pynq

 Using Pynq, we can implement an accelerated AI/ML on an FPGA without writing a line of HDL!
 Let's take a look at how we can this...